 At its heart, business is about people.
-Interacting with people, showing them that your product or service is the best, and improving their lives through that product or service.
-But you can’t think of every single customer you have every time you make a business decision.
+Interacting with people, showing them why your product or service is the best, and using that product or service to improve their lives.
+But when you think of your customers as a faceless group, it’s difficult to make decisions.
+That’s where user and customer personas come in.

-Instead, you can create personas to help you stay focused, without getting overwhelmed by masses of data.
+These personas can help you stay focused, without getting overwhelmed by masses of data.
 There are two types of personas that come in handy for business:

 - Customer personas